Prince Edward Islands: Marion Research Station

 On 4 January 1948 Marion Island and neighbouring Prince Edward Island were officially annexed into South Africa.
 A group of 14 sailors stayed on the island until 16 days later a permanent occupying force was left there, soon building a meteorological station.
 The 1948 research station on Marion Island was soon enlarged and today studies regional meteorology and the biology of the islands, in particular the birds (penguins, petrels, albatrosses, gulls) and seals.

 A new research base was built from 2001 to 2011 to replace older buildings on the site.
 The access to the station is either by boat or helicopter.
 A helipad and storage hangar is located behind the main base structure.

 In April 2017, scientists from McGill University, in collaboration with the South African National Antarctic Programme, launched a new astrophysical experiment on Marion Island called Probing Radio Intensity at high-Z from Marion (PRIZM), searching for signatures of the hydrogen line in the early universe.
 In 2018, another cosmology experiment was launched by the McGill team called Array of Long Baseline Antennas for Taking Radio Observation from Sub-Antarctic (ALBATROS).
 The new experiment aims to create very high-resolution maps of the low-frequency radio emission from the universe, and take first steps towards detecting the cosmological Dark Ages.

-In April 2024, the South African National Antarctic Programme station on Marion Island was depicted in an ad for KFC South Africa directed by Kim Geldenhuys, Beyond the Sea, which depicted two hungry South Africans determined to get home for some fried chicken.
+In April 2024, the South African National Antarctic Programme station on Marion Island was depicted in an ad for KFC South Africa directed by Kim Geldenhuys, called "Beyond the Sea", which depicted two South Africans trying to get back to the mainland for fried chicken.